iberno/arkanjs/README.md

-# ⚡ ArkanJS · Modular APIs Generator com RBAC, CLI e Flexible Develpoment.
+# ⚡ ArkanJS · Modular APIs Generator com RBAC, CLI and Flexible Develpoment.

 ### ⚡ Arkan is a developer-first CLI tool designed to orchestrate RESTful backends fast — with authentication, RBAC, resource scaffolding, and migration tools ready to go.
 Built in pure JavaScript with expressive structure and elegant defaults.